Slicing

 Overhead: Slice boundaries introduce overhead.

-Dependency Management: Slices with dependencies harder to parallelize.
+Dependency Management: Slices with dependencies are harder to parallelize.

 Verification Complexity: Verifying combined proof must be efficient.